 In the late 1980s, the Parsi dramatic companies laid the foundation of modern Gujarati theatre.
 These theatre companies brought western techniques and themes as well as music to form a renewed vernacular theatre.
 Thus, original plays like Kumar Ki Chhat Par and Kahat Kabira by renowned playwrights like Madhurai, Vinayak Purohit, Shiv Kumar Joshi and others were revived.

 In the centenary year of the 1857 uprising, the Indian National Theatre

 staged a Gujarati play "Bharelo Agni".
-It is regarded as a landmark for the non-professional Gujarati Theatre.
-One of the most versatile Gujarati actresses is Sareeta Joshi, who has dominated in the new Gujarati Theatre for the longest tome.
-One more talented Gujarati dancer and actress is Mallika Sarabhai
+It is regarded as a landmark for the non-professional Gujarati theatre.
+One of the most versatile Gujarati actresses is Sareeta Joshi, who has dominated in the new Gujarati Theatre for the longest time.
+Another talented Gujarati dancer and actress is Mallika Sarabhai

-, who made her name for the role of Draupadi
+, who made her name for the role of Draupad

-In the 21st century, the cinema and the TV have taken over the field of entertainment.
+In the 21st century, cinema and television have taken over the field of entertainment.
 But the Gujarati theatre has not lost its charm yet.
 Sometimes the flow of the plays has slowed down and sometimes changes are done to match with the tastes of the audiences.
-But the Gujarati Theatre has survived along with the new style.
+But the Gujarati theatre has survived along with the new style.
 Amol Palekar

 is one of the recent actors cum filmmaker from Gujarat, who has also tried to revive the Gujarati theatre.
 The Gujarati theatre has also marked its place in the World Theatres through its colourful representation of the plays.